KostaGav/KostaGav.github.io/index.md

 ### Research

 My core research interests comprise the intersection of Social Psychology and Political Behavior, focusing on the behavioral consequences and conditions underlying political attitudes regarding both domestic and foreign policies.
 I am also interested in the determinants of political attitudes and their impact on voting behavior and the mechanisms of elite-media-public political communication.
-Methodologically, I employ  natural language processing, multi-level modeling, quantitative text analysis and latent modeling framework,.
+Methodologically, I employ  natural language processing, multi-level modeling, quantitative text analysis and latent modeling framework.

 In my dissertation, I am examining political communication in multi-level systems with conflicting elite actors.
 Examplified by the Common Security and Defense Policy of the European Union, I show that a Europeanization of policy-making also has attitudinal and communicative consequences.
 Analyzing both text and survey data from all over Europe, I aim to provide a comprehensive picture of political communication in this multi-level system.